Seeing the invisible

 Most chemical elements like iron or oxygen, are formed inside stars.
 At the end of their life most stars eject these elements into space, enriching the surrounding interstellar environment.
 Yet, we still do not understand exactly how these elements group together to form complex prebiotic molecules, the basic components of human DNA.

-Searching for this missing link is one reason why it is crucial to understand exactly how stars are born and how they eventually forming new planets around them and – at the end of their life – how they die.
+Searching for this missing link is one reason why it is crucial to understand exactly how stars are born and how they eventually form new planets around them and – at the end of their life – how they die.
 However, stars are born in opaque clouds, surrounded by gas and dust which makes it very difficult to get a glimpse of their birth process.

 NOEMA and the 30-meter telescope are the ideal instruments to observe the life-cycle of stars.
 They are able to penetrate dense clouds of gas and dust, revealing the hidden secrets of star formation, and allow scientists to track and study them.